-Contracts with the commercial side of the aerospace industry are no longer the sure thing they were ten months ago, but the military and defense sector has enjoyed a stability that has allowed for some manufacturers to become suppliers to the government.
+Contracts with the commercial side of the aerospace industry are no longer the sure thing they were ten months ago, but the military and defense sector has enjoyed stability that has allowed for some manufacturers to become suppliers to the government.
 Defense in the United States is still well-funded and military projects have been a strategic priority even during the pandemic.

-In a similar way, Advanced Air Mobility (AAM) has been steadily increasing aerospace market share as an emerging technology.
+In a similar way, Advanced Air Mobility (AAM) has been steadily increasing its aerospace market share as an emerging technology.
 Pilotless aircraft and Urban Air Mobility (UAM) research and development does not rely on passengers the way that commercial aviation does at this point, somewhat insulating them from the worst effects of the pandemic.
 So, these technologies have been a valuable ballast for some manufacturers who were able to pivot to supplying these makers with parts.

-With all this supply chain mobility happening, it is all the more important to implement strong, resilient and easily communicated quality programs that are built on objective data shared between manufacturers and their vendors.
+With all this supply chain mobility happening, it is all the more important to implement strong, resilient, and easily communicated quality programs that are built on objective data shared between manufacturers and their vendors.
 When suppliers have quantitative quality goals and the right inspection equipment to ensure those goals are met, then OEMs can be confident the parts they receive have consistent surface quality and can track changes to swiftly correct the issue.

 With leaner crews that have been called upon to adopt multiple roles in production, automated smart sensors are able to take some of the pressure off technicians who have no extra bandwidth for failures arising.
 Consistency between work shifts bolstered by intuitive and direct process monitoring equipment means plant managers can have a less overwhelmed crew, many of whom might have had to slide into a new role in production.

-Boeing also said, “We are using this downturn to re-focus our energy on safety, quality and a stable production system for the future, both within Boeing and our extended supply chain.”
+Boeing also said, "We are using this downturn to re-focus our energy on safety, quality, and a stable production system for the future, both within Boeing and our extended supply chain."